 1 P White Horse Lane Car Park CM9 5QP

 Parking charges are clearly displayed.
 There are toilet facilities available and refreshments in the High Street.
 Take one of the alleyways through to the High Street.
-Turn right and then left down Market Hil.
+Turn right, cross the road and then left down Market Hil.

 2 St Peter’s Church and Churchyard